 Researchers found the largest concentrations of microplastics in water occurred after intense and long rainfall events, while in sediments the greatest amount of microplastics were located close to industrial sources.

 For more than a decade, Hastings led annual research cruises in Tampa Bay with Eckerd College students to collect water samples and plankton.
 During these trips, he and his students were also seeing small pieces of plastic.

-“We were looking at plankton, which form the base of the marine food web.
+“We were looking at plankton, which forms the base of the marine food web.
 But when we put the samples underneath the microscope, we were astonished to find many brightly colored pieces of microplastic.
 We wanted to learn more,” said Hastings.